 The Logitech MX Master 3 is significantly better than the J-Tech Digital V628X.
 The Logitech is better built, lighter, more comfortable, wireless, has a much better sensor, and has better software that works on both Windows and macOS.
 Both mice are recommended for palm or claw grip with medium or larger hands.

 The Logitech MX Master 3 has a clean, professional look that resembles the Logitech MX Master 2S, with very minor style differences.
 It isn't as flashy as most gaming mice and has a more office-oriented design.

 The Logitech MX Master 3 isn't the most portable due to its size.
 It's pretty large and might not fit in most laptop cases.
-On the upside, it's wireless so you don't have a cable dangling around.
+For a smaller, travel-friendly mouse, check out the Logitech MX Master 2S.
+On the upside, the MX Master 3 is wireless so you don't have a cable dangling around.

 The Logitech MX Master 3's build quality is amazing.
 The mouse is made out of solid plastic and feels durable.
 There's only a small wobble on the scroll wheel, but this shouldn't affect its durability.
 The mouse has a high-end feel thanks to the latex grip material and hefty design.

 The Logitech MX Master 3 is heavy and doesn't offer any weight optimization.
 If you prefer something lighter that's easier to carry around, check out the Logitech MX Anywhere 3.